Campervanning in Switzerland: Your Ultimate Guide

 Just so you know, this post contains affiliate links.
 If you buy something through them, we earn a small commission at no extra cost to you.
 It's one of the ways we keep bringing you free content.
 Learn more in our Disclosure Policy.

-Are you thinking of campervanning in Switzerland?
-If so, magnificent mountains, perfect Alpine pastures, and over 1500 sparkling lakes are waiting for you.
+Are you thinking of motorhoming or campervanning in Switzerland?
+Magnificent mountains, perfect Alpine pastures, and over 1500 sparkling lakes await you.

-Reading Johanna Spyri’s Heidiwhen I was young, and watching the movie (several times), meant that I had a fair idea of the stunning scenery that awaited me.
+Reading Johanna Spyri’s Heidi when I was young and watching the movie (several times) gave me a fair idea of the stunning scenery that awaited me.

 I was not disappointed.